Angerme: 2009-2010: Formation and debut

-2010: Debut

 After releasing three singles, Tsunku announced that the group would become a full-time group in the spring of 2010 and their debut was set for May 2010.
 A "Smile Campaign" (笑顔キャンペーン) was embarked upon to collect 10,000 smiles from people, where fans were asked to send in photographs of themselves smiling, compiled into a big mosaic.
 The group made their official event debut in Nagoya on March 19, with their fourth single "Otona ni Narutte Muzukashii!!!", released March 14, their first release on the Up-Front Works label.
 The result of the campaign was announced during the joint Smileage and Erina Mano concert on April 3.
 It was then announced that the group would be leaving from Hello!
 Pro Eggs.

 Their first major single, "Yume Miru Fifteen", was released on May 26.
 Their debut album, Warugaki 1, was released on December 8, 2010.
 On December 30, Smileage received the Japan Record Award for Best New Artist.